StrangeRanger/bash-style-guide/README.md

 ### Columns

-It's preferred that columns are 80 characters or less, though they should not exceed 90 characters in length unless it can't be helped.
-The only exception to this rule is if it affects the readability of the code significantly.
+It's preferred that columns are 80 characters or less, though they should not exceed 100 characters in length unless it can't be helped.
+The only reason 80 characters should be exceeded is if it would negatively effect readability.

 ### Semicolons